 THE CAPTAIN: Kent Tschanz is the co-owner of Tschanz Rare Books with his wife Katie.
 Kent has been active in the book trade since the late 1990s starting out at Sam Weller’s Books (where he met Katie) and then at Ken Sanders Rare Books.

 THE GUIDE: Richard Turley is a historian and author.
 He worked from 2008 to 2016 as a historian for the Church of Jesus Christ of Latter-day Saints, retiring in 2020 from the LDS Church’s communications department.
 He is researching a series of books about John W. Powell’s expeditions.

-THE PASSENGER: Jeremy Pugh is the Editor of Salt Lake magazine.
+THE PASSENGER: Jeremy Pugh is the Editor of Salt Lake magazine, sporting sunnies from Rheos that he’d hoped would reflect the grandeur.
 He is also the author of 100 Things to Do in SLC (Before You Die) and the forthcoming guide book Secret Salt Lake (Spring 2021, Reedy Press).
 He will generally say yes to anyone offering a river trip. verydynamite.com

 READ MORE by Richard Turley — Wagons West: Brigham Young and the First Pioneers.
 Salt Lake City, Deseret Book, 2016, with Lael Littke.
 Massacre at Mountain Meadows: An American Tragedy.
 New York: Oxford University Press, 2008.
 With Ronald W. Walker and Glen M. Leonard.
 Victims: The LDS Church and the Mark Hofmann Case.
 Urbana: University of Illinois Press, 1992.